loganthompson/cordova-cardflight/README.md

 ## New in 2.0
 - Dynamic metadata!
 Just pass a 'metadata' object with other charge params
+- `setApitokens` no long automatically starts the reader.
+This is extremely helpful if you don't want the SDK to ask for microphone permissions at startup (and just provides more control).
 - Adds Android support
 - _Note: Android version does not yet include keyed entry view._